-HRM 211 5 Credits Introduction to Human Resource Management
+HRM 211 5 Credits Introduction to Human Resources Management

 This course introduces the human resources management functions in organizations.
-Emphasis is placed on staffing; training and development; employee relations; workplace health, safety and security; compensation and benefits; and job analysis.
+Emphasis is placed on staffing; training and development; employee relations; employee retention; workplace health, safety and security; compensation and benefits; and job analysis.